|

 by Reginald Rose (adapted by Sherman L. Sergel)

-for Fifty Foot Penguin Theater (@ Cedar-Riverside People's Center / Pioneer Place on Fifth)
+for Fifty Foot Penguin Theater (at Cedar-Riverside People's Center / Pioneer Place on Fifth)

 directed by Zach Curtis